-Not only is finding skilled labor is hard in USA, but the experienced staff is also getting more expensive.
-When stepping into a home, you never know whether this owner will eventually turn out to be a good customer or not once the job finalized.
+Not only is finding skilled labor is hard in United States, but the experienced staff already on your payroll is also getting more expensive.
+When stepping into a home, you never know whether this owner will eventually turn out to be a good customer or not once the job is finalized.

-Cost of insurance, going through one-way contracts and sometimes writing the job info multiple times takes time.
-Moreover, fixing dripping faucets, low water pressure, running toilets, leaky pipes and clogged drains is not all that exciting anyway.
+Cost of insurance, going through one-way contracts, and sometimes writing the job info multiple times takes time.
+Moreover, fixing dripping faucets, low water pressure, running toilets, leaky pipes and clogged drains is not all that exciting.
 Working day-in and day-out, contractors do not have much time and energy left to chase after their unpaid bills and overdue accounts receivable.

-If a customer has not paid you in full even after 30-60 days since the job was completed, what can you do?
+What can you do if a customer has not paid you in full even after 30-60 days since the job was completed?
 Not much other than making a few reminder phone calls.
-To minimize your accounts receivable, let an experienced collection agency handle your past-due accounts, they are experts at it and do pretty much all day long.
+Let an experienced collection agency handle your past-due accounts to minimize your accounts receivable.
+They are experts at it and do pretty much all day long.

-A collection agency can settle these past due accounts by making your invoice a priority while using respect and diplomacy to maintain strong customer relations.
+A collection agency can settle these past due accounts by prioritizing your invoice while using respect and diplomacy to maintain strong customer relations.
 Submitting accounts to a good collection agency on time will improve your cash flow and maximizes the chances that your small business gets paid-in-full for the work done.